|

 As a condition of the biennial renewal of a license, each licensee shall complete a minimum of 30 credit hours per biennium of continuing education that meets the requirements of Section 457.107, Florida Statutes.

-Approved by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).

 The course cites research into medical errors and best policy and procedure to prevent them in the Western medical system.
 It reviews contraindications and cautions for combining pharmaceutical and herbal medicine (and supplements), as well as for needle points in the practice of Acupuncture and Oriental medicine.